SEO (Search Engine Optimization) has two purposes:

 - Video sitemaps

-SEO for video behaves slightly different than traditional SEO, as search engines are unable to ‘read’ your video content.
-Video SEO helps search engines better understand your video content.
+The purpose of video SEO is to help search engines understand your video content better, as search engines are unable to ‘read’ your video content.
+Video SEO helps you by:

 - Making sure your pages/videos appear in the Google search results